 - Don’t use a cooking range to increase the temperature in your home.

 - Have wood and coal stoves, fireplaces, chimneys and gas or oil furnaces professionally examined and cleaned annually.

 The ultimate thing you can do for your heating equipment is to ensure it’s not only up to the task of keeping you warm all winter but also safe, is to schedule your fall tune-up.
-During your heating tune-up, Gordon's Service Experts will check to ensure your heating system is operating safely with a total multi-point inspection and cleaning.
+During your heating tune-up, Gordon's will check to ensure your heating system is operating safely with a total multi-point inspection and cleaning.
 Call 405-432-2197 today and learn how you can save on a furnace tune-up through November 25th.